dprint/dprint/README.md

 This project is under active early development.
 I recommend you check its output to ensure it's doing its job correctly and only run this on code that has been checked into source control.

-Currently there are only TypeScript/Javascript and JSONC plugins.

 ## Links

 * [Getting Started](https://dprint.dev/install)